jcjc2019/HowLingua/README.md

 ## Overview
 This app is designed to help learners to study [Less Commonly Taught Languages (or LCTLs)](https://en.wikipedia.org/wiki/Less_Commonly_Taught_Languages).
 The learning unit is primarily organized by topic.
 A learner can start to learn how to say words in her/his chosen topic and language immediately.

-This app is designed based on the designer, who has been an instructor with multiple years of teaching Mandarin language classes to college students in the US.
-The learning curriculum is created by the language instructor herself.
-It is designed to cater to a language learner's needs by presenting words and phrases for a chosen topic immediately.
+This app is designed based upon my experience of teaching Mandarin language to American college students.
+The learning curriculum is created by myself.
+It is designed to cater to a language learner's immediate needs by presenting words and phrases right after a topic is chosen.

 Currently only the first topic "greetings" is available for Mandarin and Japanese.
 Support for more topics and languages will be added in the future.